MakeSchool-Tutorials/Node-Reddit-Clone/P07-Associate-Posts-And-Comments-With-User/content.md

 So now that we are setting the cookie to be logged in, and can see this cookie on the server or client side, how do we customize our views and the **authorization** of a user?
 There are a few ways to do it.
 We could use client JavaScript to track the presence of the `nToken` cookie and update the DOM based on that.
 But let's try to find a server-side solution first because our app is very server-side structured now.

 We can always check if `req.cookies.nToken` is present, but shouldn't we also check if it is valid?
-And don't we really want the user `_id`of the user this token represents?
+And don't we really want the `_id` of the user this token represents?
 This is a lot of code to include in every route!
-In order to refactor this code, we can make our own custom middleware and put it in `server.js` so it is used for every route.
+In order to refactor this code, we can make our own custom middleware.

+> [action]
+> Put `checkAuth` in `server.js` so it is used for every route:
+>
 ```js
 var checkAuth = (req, res, next) => {
   console.log("Checking authentication");